xjasonli/topmk/README.md

-topmk
+topmk: A makefile template to easily build C/C++ projects
 =====

-topmk: A makefile template to easily build C/C++ projects